lidormoryosef/KNN/README.md

   that set file.

   ##### Notice that option 3 cant happen if option 1 didnt already occur(what data would we classify?), and option 4,5 cant occur if option 3 didnt occur(we havent       classified are data yet).

+  ##### Notice that our program works with Unix files so before uploading the files download the program dos2unix and open a terminal in the files folder
+  and write "dos2unix file" (where file is the file we want to convert).

 ## KNN algorithm:
 In order to teach the machine about certain data type,for example a cat, we will first need to classify a lot of images "by hand"(i.e by man)